Flexible Map allows you to add Google Maps to your WordPress website.

 Directions on KML maps generously sponsored by Roger Los.
 Thanks for sponsoring new features on WP Flexible Maps!

-Many thanks to the generous efforts of these people for human translations:
+Many thanks to the generous efforts of our translators:

 Czech (cs) — caslavak